Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Case Study: Generalized Applicant Screening Problem

 \section{\bfseries\scshape{Case Study: Generalized Applicant Screening Problem}}

-The applicant screening problem is proposed in \citet{Brown2020IndexPA}, and has been subsequently studied in \citet{gast:hal-03262307}.
+The applicant screening problem is proposed in \citet{Brown2020IndexPA}, and has been subsequently studied in \citet{gast2023linear}.
 The problem studied in these papers can be modeled as a two-action single-constraint restless bandit problem.
-We study in this section a generalization of the problem allowing multiple actions while also having multiple constraints, so that the model fits naturally into our weakly coupled MDP framework.\footnote{The codes to reproduce the results of this section are available in a Git repository \url{https://gitlab.inria.fr/phdchenyan/lp_update}.}
+We study in this section a generalization of the problem allowing multiple actions while also having multiple constraints, so that the model fits naturally into our weakly-coupled MDP framework.